link1905/Unity-SummerRest/README.md

 ﻿# SummerRest - HTTP Endpoints Managing Plugin for Unity A plugin works as Postman, which supports:
 - Visualize the structure of your HTTP endpoints
-- Enable to call them inside Unity
+- Enable to call them in EditMode
 - Generate boilerplate code based on your structure to simplify the process of calling HTTP endpoints in PlayMode

 ## The minimum Unity Editor version required is **2022.2**